Josselyn13/Josselyn13/README.md

 - ✏️ I’m triying to be a Full Stack Developer
 - 👀 I’m interested in travelling, languages
 - 📫 How to reach me: ileana.mosco@gmail.com
-- 💻 I know C, CSS3, HTML5, BOOTSTRAP, JavaScript
+- 💻 I know C, R, CSS3, HTML5, BOOTSTRAP, JavaScript

 <!--
 **Josselyn13/Josselyn13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.